hiveot/hub.capnp/README.md

 # Contributing

 Contributions to HiveOT projects are always welcome.
-There are many areas where help is needed, especially with documentation and building plugins for IoT and other devices.
+There are many areas where help is needed, especially with documentation, testing and building bindings for IoT and other devices.
 See [CONTRIBUTING](CONTRIBUTING.md) for guidelines.

 # Credits